TykTechnologies/vscode-tyk/README.md

 ## Using Tyk Schemas Extension

 Once [Tyk Schemas extension](https://marketplace.visualstudio.com/items?itemName=TykTechnologiesLimited.tyk-schemas) is installed, you are ready to start using it.
-The only requiremnt is to name the file in the following format:
+The only requirement is to name the file in the following format:
 - `tyk*.conf` - For Tyk gateway config file
 - `apikey*.json`	For tyk gateway keys files/payloads
 - `apidef*.json`, `TykDefinition*.json` - For Tyk API definition files/payloads
 - `oasapidef*.json`, `TykOasApiDef*.json` - For Tyk OAS API definition files/payloads

-As you can see below, when you name the file in the right format you'll see a pop up window with suggestion to auto-complete just as it would with any programing language.
+As you can see below, when you name the file in the right format you'll see a pop-up window with a suggestion to auto-complete just as it would with any programming language.
 If you can't see the pop up click `control`+`space`.

 <img width="1371" alt="image" src="https://user-images.githubusercontent.com/3155222/194720523-6c6655f7-a12b-4dbe-876b-7d3f8ebd780c.png">